sfmalloy/advent-of-code-2024/README.md

 ```

 ## Solution Layout
-This library can dynamically add solutions without modifying `run.py`.
-Instead, you simply import a global `advent` object (from the local `lib.advent` module), and use a decorator to mark your function as a solution.
+This library can dynamically add solutions (solver functions) without modifying `run.py`.
+You simply import the global `advent` object (from the local `lib.advent` module), and use a decorator to mark your function as a solver.

-Your solution function must accept 1 parameter which either is the file input of type `TextIOWrapper`, OR input parsed in a way that you define in a custom parser function (examples shown below).
+Your solver function must accept at least one parameter which either is the file input of type `TextIOWrapper`, OR input parsed in a way that you define in a custom parser function (examples shown below).

 ### Without parser function:
 ```py